WHAT HAPPENS ON SUNDAY?

 St. John’s Episcopal Church is located at 610 Young Street, Melbourne, Florida 32935, just 3 blocks south and 2 blocks east of the intersection of Rte.
 1 and 518.
 (Click here for an interactive map).
 Look for our “Visitor Parking” signs immediately at the front of the main parking lot entrance directly across the street from the church.
-If those spots are already taken, park anywhere on that side of the street, including on the grass, using any one of the three entrances.
-Or, drive west past the parish hall and park anywhere on the grass.
+If those spots are already taken, park anywhere on that side of the street, including on the grass.
 To enter: walk up the ramp or climb the few stairs to the double red doors; greeters there will be pleased to show you in and help you find your way.
-Click here for a map of the campus.
+(Click here for map of the campus.)

 There are two public restrooms easily accessible from both the walkway between the church and the parish hall, and from inside the parish hall.
 In the women’s restroom, there is a baby-changing table.

 Sunday school — or “King’s Kids” as we call it — is under the supervision of Deacon Elizabeth Murray; the children meet in Nick House (just east of the church building) at 9 a.m., the same time as the same time as the Adult Christian Education program in the Parish Hall.
 Children in first through fifth grade should go to Nick House at 9 and will join their parents for worship at 10 a.m., during the regular school year.
 In the summer, there is no 9 a.m. class and they join in the service at 10 a.m.
 Newborns up to starting kindergarten go to Nursery or Children’s Chapel, which are in adjacent rooms off the courtyard.
 An usher can guide you.
 Nursery care is available for infants.
 Middle school and older are expected to join in the worship service.